RyanFleck/Manuals/content/tools/azure.md

 **Learning goals:**

 * Compare compute types, including container instances, virtual machines (VMs), and functions
-* Describe VM options, including Azure Virtual Machines, Azure Virtual Machine Scale Sets, availability sets, and Azure Virtual Desktop
+* Describe VM options, including Azure Virtual Machines, Azure Virtual Machine Scale Sets (VMSS), availability sets, and Azure Virtual Desktop
 * Describe resources required for virtual machines
 * Describe application hosting options, including the Web Apps feature of Azure App Service, containers, and virtual machines
 * Describe virtual networking, including the purpose of Azure Virtual Networks, Azure virtual subnets, peering, Azure DNS, Azure VPN Gateway, and Azure ExpressRoute
 * Define public and private endpoints

+### Compute Types

+**Amazon EC2 (Elastic Compute Cloud) is akin to Azure VMs.** With VMs, you can pick from a menu of different CPU types, paired with different amounts of memory and storage. [menu](https://azure.microsoft.com/en-ca/pricing/details/virtual-machines/windows/)

+**VM Scale Sets** are a functionality provided for free, though you do need to pay for the consumed vm-hour-storage-memory units.
+Enables 2+ machines to run the same code and autoscale with more machines (up to 100 by default or 1000 configured.)

+**App Services** (PaaS) runs an application with no knowledge of the underlying hardware apart from basic specs, like Heroku.

+**Azure Container Instance (ACI)** can run a single container or a group of containers with Docker Compose.

+**Azure Kubernetes Service (AKS)** can run a cluster of containers.

+**Azure Virtual Desktop (AVD)** provides a virtual desktop for work purposes.

 ## Azure Storage Services